 Second, "that dispatching over the IHB in the Chicago Terminal should be provided by a neutral carrier -- a carrier other than one of the IHB owners."
 WC-10 at 9,10.
-(This last proposal has been discussed to some extent in connection with the discussion of the EJE/I&M Responsive Application seeking to acquire the 51% block of the stock of IHB currently owned by Conrail, above.)26
+(This last proposal has been discussed to some extent in connection with the discussion of the EJE/I&M Responsive Application seeking to acquire the 51% block of the stock of IHB currently owned by Conrail, above.)26/ a.
+WCL Has Not Justified the Extraordinary Relief of a Forced Sale of a Line of Railroad.

 None of the requests of WCL has any merit.
 None of them addresses a condition that is Transaction-related.
 None of them has anything to do with any threat to competition posed by the Transaction.
-Each of them is an attempt to pursue longstanding goals of WCL which it has pursued in the past - in some cases, in vendettas that have been pursued through lengthy litigation.
+Each of them is an attempt to pursue longstanding goals of WCL which it has pursued in the past -- in some cases, in vendettas that have been pursued through lengthy litigation.